tiukenywil11/hugo-blog/tiukenywil11_blog/content/posts/project-idea-1-part-1.md

 ---
 # Introduction

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I have decided to start with the front-end and follow a Youtube tutorial from freebashCamp called "React Project Tutorial – Build a Portfolio Website w/ Advanced Animations", the link can be found [here](https://youtu.be/bmpI252DmiI).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I have decided to start with the front-end and follow a Youtube tutorial from freeCodeCamp called "React Project Tutorial – Build a Portfolio Website w/ Advanced Animations", the link can be found [here](https://youtu.be/bmpI252DmiI).
 I will customize the graphics later on to fit my preference.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The reason for this is that I prefer beginning with a template, to speed up my development time.
 It will take a long time to create a front-end UI and UX design.
 For me the quote "make it work, then make it good" applies here.